Community 14.05.15

-The Olympic Legacy Park is a joint venture between Sheffield Hallam University, Sheffield Teaching Hospitals NHS Foundation Trust and Sheffield City Council.
-Largely on the site of the former Don Valley Stadium in Attercliffe, Sheffield, the park will be home to range of world-class sports and exercise facilities, giving members of the public the chance to improve their health and wellbeing alongside elite athletes and sports men and women.
+Sheffield Olympic Legacy Park is a joint venture between Sheffield Hallam University, Sheffield Teaching Hospitals NHS Foundation Trust and Sheffield City Council.
+Largely on the site of the former Don Valley Stadium in Attercliffe, Sheffield, the Park will be home to range of world-class sports and exercise facilities, giving members of the public the chance to improve their health and wellbeing alongside elite athletes and sports men and women.

 The Sheffield Sharks basketball team were also on hand to demonstrate some of the technology the AWRC will research.
 Players trained whilst hooked up to sensors that monitor the heart rate, amongst other things, of players instantly.